Viktoria2525/SymbolicParallelComposition/README.md

 ## Running example

 The running example is ready for the execution and showcase our core functionality with predefined inputs, files, and expected outputs.
 We will now explain this example to serve as a guide for users who wish to establish their own examples based on the provided foundation.
-For this purpose, we contemplate the client-side implementation of a simple XOR as outlined in [1].
+For this purpose, we contemplate the implementation of Example 4 as outlined in our paper.

-1. Begin by placing the binary implementation files ( ***xor.da***, ***xor.da.plus***, and ***xor.mem***) for the client side of simple XOR in the <a href="https://github.com/Viktoria2525/SymbolicParallelComposition/tree/main/HolBA/src/tools/symbexecbin">symbexecbin</a> directory.
+1. Begin by placing the binary implementation file (***xor.da***) for the Example 4 in the <a href="https://github.com/Viktoria2525/SymbolicParallelComposition/tree/main/HolBA/src/tools/symbexecbin">symbexecbin</a> directory.

 2. Configure the binary files and code fragments you want to transpile to BIR as inputs in the <a href="https://github.com/Viktoria2525/SymbolicParallelComposition/blob/main/HolBA/src/tools/symbexecbin/XORexampleScript.sml">script file</a> dedicated to the simple XOR example.
 If you want to lift the entire binary file to a BIR program, skip specifying code fragments and use `read_disassembly_file_regions` function instead of `read_disassembly_file_regions_filter` function.
 In our running example, we provided the binary file and code fragments as follows: